 “Side Winding is a modified form of lateral undulation in which all of the body segments oriented in one direction remain in contact with the ground, while the other segments are lifted up, resulting in a peculiar “rolling” motion.
 This mode of locomotion overcomes the slippery nature of sand or mud by pushing off with only static portions on the body, thereby minimizing slipping.
 The static nature of the contact points can be shown from the tracks of a side winding snake, which show each belly scale imprint, without any smearing.
 This mode of locomotion has very low [energy] cost, less than ?of the cost for a lizard or snake to move the same distance” via serpentine motion.

 Rectilinear or inchworm locomotion is the slowest mode of snake locomotion, and is also the only one in which the snake does not need to bend its body laterally, though it may do so when turning.
 In this mode, the belly scales are lifted and pulled forward before being placed down and the body pulled over them.
 Waves of movement and stasis pass posteriorly, resulting in a series of ripples in the skin.

 see http://en.wikipedia.org/wiki/Snake#Lateral_undulation for more info on snake motion, or check out this BBC clip.

 Proto Labs recently produced 100 of these super slick belly scales designed by Hugh Patterson that will help Titanoboa slide on all terrain!
 Read more here .
 The machine also has a small roller on each vertebrae to enhance frictional anisotropy.

 Dorsal scales on back of live snake.
 These scales may be composed of translucent material to highlight internal lighting.
 Regardless of transparency of scales, internal lighting will shine through cracks in the beast’s armor.
-Scale design and manufacturing will occur in 2013.
+Scale design and manufacturing is ongoing.